-- 1. Remove the clutch housing as described in Section 7.2.11.3. - 2.
-Work the clutch spring free from the clutch housing hole and install the replacement clutch spring.
+- 1. Turn off the infuser, and disconnect the device from AC power. - 2.
+Place the infuser face down on a soft surface. - 3.
+Remove the clutch housing as described in Section 7.2.13.3. - 4.
+Work the clutch spring free from the clutch housing hole and install the replacement clutch spring. - 5.
+Re-install the clutch housing.

 Replacement of the clutch spring is routine maintenance and no verification procedure is normally required.
-However, if the infuser may have been damaged during the replacement procedure, perform the PVT in Section 5.2.
+However, if the infuser may have been damaged during this procedure, perform the PVT in Section 5.2.